QMXTech/Codiad-SQLExternalAuth/README.md

 ## Configuration

+Codiad-SQLExternalAuth should support most (if not all) database drivers supported by PDO.
+Please read http://php.net/manual/en/pdo.drivers.php for all the drivers supported and details for each driver.

 The following values should be set in accordance with the specific SQL set-up being used:

 * `$server` would be your SQL server's connection DSN (`port` is optional if the default port is used); For example: